GIScience/heigit-disaster-portal/README.md

 docker logs dap-api 2>&1 | grep WARNING
 ```

-The interactive api documentation can be accessed at http://localhost:8080/doc
+The interactive api documentation can be accessed at http://localhost:8080/docs
+or alternative documentation on http://localhost:8080/redoc

 ## Development setup